silvermine/standardization/src/release-it-config/README.md

 2. Run `silvermine-release release` (or `pre-release={rc | alpha | beta}`).
    * Press `Y` when prompted to commit the version bump.
-   * silvermine-release will now generate a changelog.
-   * Edit the changelog as desired, then amend the previous commit with those changes when you are finished.
+   * If you need to maintain a changelog, you can grab a list of commits from the output of `silvermine-release changelog`, and manually add any commits you desire.
+Amend the rewlease commit with your changelog edits.
    * Push the branch and create a PR or MR for the release.

 3. Once merged, run `silvermine-release tag`.